Best Online Medical Assistant Programs in North Carolina

 What do health coaches, panel managers, medical translators, and health navigators have in common?
 They can all start their careers as certified medical assistants in North Carolina.
 Medical assistants learn in-demand skills that often lead to flexible and lucrative careers in allied healthcare; this is especially true in North Carolina, where the job growth rate for medical assistants is higher than the national average.

 When trying to find the best online medical assistant certification in NC, there are a few factors to consider, including cost, academic rigor, learning outcomes, and student support resources.
-To begin your search, explore the three stand-out programs we’ve highlighted below.
-All three are accredited online programs that produce some of the best career outcomes in the state.
+To begin your search, take a look at which schools made our list of the best-in-state for this academic year.

 Durham Technical College